 The exercise starts with the heart rate search, and then it will begin to tell you when to breathe in and out.
 The picture is accompanied by a graph that represents (supposedly) your breathing.
 It's true that if I do the test without the bracelet on my wrist - no heart rate data - this graph doesn't change, but it's easy to fool around while I'm completing the test.

-About the validity of this method to help you relax... the truth is that in my case it doesn't make a big difference.
-It's not the first device that has a function of this kind, so I guess "something" will do.
+As for the validity of this method to help you relax... the truth is that in my case it doesn't make a major difference.
+It is not the first device with such a function, so I guess it will do "something".
 What?
-I don't know, but it's not something tangible or quantifiable either.
-I guess it's a method that can help those who don't have a good breathing pattern (something taught in yoga classes, for example), and if you already know how to breathe properly it doesn't give you much more.
+I don't know, but it is not something tangible or quantifiable either.
+I suppose it is a method that can help those who do not have a good breathing pattern (something that is taught for example in yoga classes), and if you already know how to breathe correctly it does not bring you much more.

 We have a simple timer.

 There's not much more to say about this function.
 You start it by holding down the button and once it's started it's paused by briefly pressing it.
 One more press and it continues where you've stopped it.
 But it doesn't have a spin function or anything like that.